Stefan-Maximilian-Dietrich/TabPFN_SSL/README.md

 ---

-## 2) Plots (Accuracy vs. Iteration)
+### Plots (Accuracy vs. Iteration)

-If you select **Plot**, the script displays which plots can be generated.
+Plots can be generated interactively.

-Selected plots are saved as `.png` files in:
+They are saved to:

 ```
 evaluation/plots/
 ```

-> Plot generation is only performed if all experiment configurations are complete — meaning that each method was evaluated with the same number of runs/seeds to ensure comparability.
+> Plots are generated only if all experiment configurations are complete (i.e., all methods were executed with the same number of seeds).

-The generated plots correspond to the figures shown in the **Results** section of this repository.
+The generated figures correspond exactly to the plots shown in the **Results** section of this repository.
 ---
 ## Modular Architecture & Extensibility